 Project Team: Lee Oscar Gomez, Andreína Maldonado, Xiaoqing Shi, Weikun Tang, Beatriz Vasquez, Stephen Xie, Christine Wong Yap.

-Thank you to all the selection panelists and funders; Hoi Leung and YY Zhu at the Chinese Culture Center of San Francisco for unwavering allyship; Jason Bayani and Mihee Kim at Kearny Street Workshop for partnership, fundraising support, and fiscal sponsorship; Susana Rojas and Xochitl Frausto at Calle 24 Latino Cultural District and Dr Martyna Ayala at the Mission Cultural Center for Latino Arts for advice and support; Weston Teruya for grant feedback; and Mikhael Ganesh.
+Thank you to all the selection panelists and funders; Hoi Leung and YY Zhu at the Chinese Culture Center of San Francisco for unwavering allyship; Jason Bayani and Mihee Kim at Kearny Street Workshop for partnership, fundraising support, and fiscal sponsorship; Rich Lomibao and Mikhael Ganesh for exhibition assistance; Susana Rojas and Xochitl Frausto at Calle 24 Latino Cultural District and Dr. Martyna Ayala at the Mission Cultural Center for Latino Arts for advice and support; Weston Teruya for feedback.